-Symptoms like diarrhea and constipation, colic, rough and dull looking coat, poor growth in foals, and respiratory issues such as cough and nasal discharge can indicate that your horse may have worms.
-Other indications may be a loss of hair around it’s tail from rubbing.
+Symptoms like diarrhea and constipation, colic, rough and dull-looking coat, poor growth in foals, and respiratory issues such as cough and nasal discharge can indicate that your horse may have worms.
+Other indications may be a loss of hair around its tail from rubbing.
 Having a lack of energy and acting sluggish.
-Sores on skin and anemia may also point to a parasitic infection.
+Sores on the skin and anemia may also point to a parasitic infection.

 How do I use herbs for worming horses naturally?

-There are many beneficial herbs to assist in worming your horse naturally.
+There are many beneficial herbs to assist in deworming your horse naturally.